CristopherMartinez/FlutterApp_2/README.md

 # flutterapp_login

-In this project I worked with Firebase
+In this project I worked with Supabase

 ## Getting Started